 Approximately 60% of our total spots are funded through a grant from Head Start.
-Enrollment for Head Start is handled by EightCAP, Inc. The remaining tuition-paid spots are filled by returning children first (meaning if they are here this year as a three-year-old and will return next year as a four-year-old).
+EightCAP, Inc handles enrollment for Head Start.
+The remaining tuition-paid spots are filled by returning children first (meaning if they are here this year as a three-year-old and will return next year as a four-year-old).
 Many factors go into our enrollment process and we reserve the right to review each application.

-If you have submitted an application for your child, it is imperative that you contact us with any contact information changes.
+You must inform us of any changes to your child's contact information.
 If your child is not enrolled as a 3-year-old or if you prefer for them to wait until they are 4, you will now need to re-submit an application the following enrollment period.

 As stated in the NAEYC Code of Ethical Conduct P-1.3: